-VALUE FOR MONEY COMPONENT RATING Investment strategy Are investment strategies appropriate and reviewed? and performance Are investments performing well?
+VALUE FOR MONEY COMPONENT RATING CALLS TO ACTION Investment strategy and Are investment strategies appropriate and reviewed?
+Review the investment pathway you are in to make sure it is right for your circumstances.
+You can speak to a financial adviser to help you do this. performance Are investments performing well?
 Communications, engagement and support Are communications to members clear, appropriately targeted and accessible?
 Administration and service Are financial transactions processed promptly and accurately?
 Other features We considered other features that we thought relevant to value for money.
 Costs and charges Are the charges reasonable for the product?